Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/roadmaps/traquiva-roadmap.md

 ## Executive Overview

-Traquiva (www.traquiva.com) is SkyMirror's AI-powered learning platform that transforms how people learn to code and technology skills.
+Traquiva (www.traquiva.com) is Skymirror's AI-powered learning platform that transforms how people learn to code and technology skills.
 This roadmap outlines the strategic path to becoming a leading EdTech platform in Europe and emerging markets.

 **Product Vision:** Democratize technology education globally by providing AI-powered, personalized learning experiences that achieve 95%+ completion rates and 85%+ job placement success.